dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

 2. Set **Enable Telecom Expense Management and block cellular or roaming data on devices that exceed usage quotas you configure** to **Disable**.
 3. **Save** your changes.

-#### Important
+> [!IMPORTANT]

-If you disable the Datalert service in Intune:
+> If you disable the Datalert service in Intune:
+>

-- All the actions that are applied to devices due to past violations of the usage limits, are undone.
+> - All the actions that are applied to devices due to past violations of the usage limits, are undone.
-- Users are no longer blocked from data access and roaming.
+> - Users are no longer blocked from data access and roaming.
-- Intune still receives the signals coming from the service, but ignores them.
+> - Intune still receives the signals coming from the service, but Intune ignores the signals.

 ## Next steps